-Executive Chef Timothy and his fabulous kitchen crew pour their love into the food, and our guests can really taste it!
-Much of our food comes straight from our organic vegetable garden, and we also strive to provide the healthiest most delicious seasonally-sourced whole foods from our best local vendors.
-Meals are vegetarian, unless your group requests meat options in advance to supplement the vegetarian selections.
+Executive Chef Alicia and her fabulous kitchen crew pour their love into the food, and our guests can really taste it!
+Much of our vegetarian cuisine comes straight from our organic vegetable garden, and we also strive to provide the healthiest most delicious seasonally-sourced whole foods from our best local vendors.
 We can handle most special dietary needs (e.g. vegan, gluten-free, wheat-free, nut allergies, etc) with sufficient notice.
 Please let us know your needs during registration.

 Visit our Cuisine page in the Experience Menla section of this site to view a few sample menus from among the myriad dishes our Chef has to offer.

 To cancel your registration if you registered through Menla: 1) sign into the registration software, 2) email email@example.com, or 3) call Menla at 845-688-6897 ext.
 101.

 If you registered for attendance at another organization’s retreat at Menla via the other organization, you will also need to cancel directly with them, according to their cancellation policy.